-BL 331, Greek III.
+BL 331.
+Greek III.
 3 hours

 Equipping students to move from original text to sermon or lesson outline by study of syntax, translation of variety of New Testament texts, and building vocabulary.
+Students must also register for BL 335.
+Prerequisite: BL 232 or equivalent.